 Select on the desired last backup (before the introduction of malware into your environment) and click OK.

-Select the restore location – in this case you will overwrite contents in original location – and select OK:
+Select the restore location – in this case you will overwrite contents in original location – ALTHOUGH THIS IS NOT THE RECCOMENDED APPROACH SINCE YOU SHOULD RESTORE TO AN ALTERNATE SHARE and select OK:

 Then select Restore.